exercism/odin/concepts/basics/introduction.md

 ## Constants

 Odin supports values that are evaluated at compile time, they are equivalent to a `C` `#define` statement.
-As with variables, constants have a type but constant types have a broader range than variable types, for example an integer constant will be compatible with an `int` or a `u64` (unsigned 64bit integer) variable as long as its value falls in the range associated with the type.
-If necessary, a type can be specified with the variable declaration , similar to the variable declarations.
+Constant values are typed but their types have a broader range than variable types, for example an integer constant will be compatible with an `int` or a `u64` (unsigned 64bit integer) variable as long as its value falls in the range associated with the type.
+If necessary, a type can be specified with the variable declaration, similar to the variable declarations.

 ```odin
 HOME :: "/users/rob"